Is there a driving age limit in the UK?

 Strokes

-An in-depth study of crash data and statistics by IAM RoadSmart, for example, found that, while 8% of drivers are over 70, they are only involved in around 4% of injury crashes.
+There is evidence that older drivers are safer than younger motorists.
+A 2016 study of crash data and statistics by IAM RoadSmart, for example, found that while 8% of drivers are over 70, they are only involved in around 4% of injury crashes.
 By contrast, 15% of drivers are in their teens and twenties, but they are involved in 34% of injury crashes.

 If you are worried about your own driving, or perhaps concerned about the driving ability of an older relative, a number of organisations, such as IAM RoadSmart and the AA, run refresher courses for older motorists to brush up on their driving skills.